YashB145/Linux-journey/README.md

 1. grep --> this command searches for a given pattern in the output.
 2. wc --> is a utility for counting words, new lines, bytes.
 3. sort --> will sort the output in alphabetical order.

+# Day 7- THE PIPE
+1. command1 | command2
+2. Redirecting output to file --> ls -al > directorylist.txt --> output is directed to directorylist.txt
+3. > --> directs from left to right and '<' vice versa